AliceO2Group/QualityControl/doc/Framework.md

 ![](images/qo_flag_conversion_10.svg)

+## Registration of QC devices into the BookKeeping

+By default, the QC tasks, PP tasks, check runners, and aggregators are registered in the BK.
+To disable this behaviour, pass the following environment variable : `O2_QC_DONT_REGISTER_IN_BK` (in the ECS).

 ## Solving performance issues

 Problems with performance in message passing systems like QC usually manifest in backpressure seen in input channels of processes which are too slow.